-The secure Wi-Fi service offered at D'Youville College is called DWLan.
-Simply connect to the DWLAN wireless network, open up your browser and navigate to any website.
+The secure Wi-Fi service offered at D'Youville College is called DYouville.
+Simply connect to the DYouville wireless network, open up your browser and navigate to any website.
 Click the accept button and after being redirected to the DYC homepage you'll have full internet access.

 Connecting to Wi-Fi (dorm and apartment residents)

 The D'Youville College student dorms and apartments offer both Wi-Fi and wired network connection capability.
 The secure Wi-Fi service offered is called Resnet.
 Use these step-by-step instructions to gain access to the "Resnet" network (provided by Apogee).

 Use these step-by-step instructions to gain access to the Residence Hall Computer Network ("ResNet")